 It’s also about entertaining them, showing the fun and wonder that can be found in nature, and inspiring people to learn more, see more, do more.

-Due to COVID19, Biodiversity Week 2021 will be a virtual event.
-We will publish details of online events to celebrate our Nature and Biodiversity and we will have a range of materials to support family-friendly activities.
-Our 9th annual Biodiversity Photographer of the Year runs throughout May and the centrepiece of Biodiversity week will be our Backyard Bioblitz.
+We are delighted that this year we can return to hosting in person activities as well as continuing online events.
+We will publish details of all events on our calendar and social media.
+There are events covering all interests, from the ocean to the mountain tops.
+Join in to celebrate our Nature and Biodiversity with a range of family-friendly activities.
+Our 10th annual Biodiversity Photographer of the Year runs throughout May and the centrepiece of Biodiversity week will be our Backyard Bioblitz.

-There’s lots to see and lots to learn, so dive in to some of our events and see what interests you.
+There’s lots to see and lots to learn, so dive in to the events and see what interests you.

 During Biodiversity Week itself there is a huge array of online events taking place, hosted by NGOs and other groups across the country, such as Irish Wildlife Trust, Coastwatch, Bat Conservation Ireland and more.
 Check out our calendar of events to explore what’s on where.